How To Store Gnocchi

 If you have made your own fresh Gnocchi or Gnocchi dough, you can freeze it right away if you do not plan to cook it.
 Here’s how to do it:

-1. Transfer the raw Gnocchi dough into a large bowl and leave it at room temperature for 30 to 45 minutes.
+1. Transfer the raw Gnocchi dough into a large bowl and leave it at ambient temperature around 30 to 45 minutes.

 2. Dry the Gnocchi dough before freezing.